opendevstack/ods-provisioning-app/client/README.md

 ### Linting

-- `npm run lint`: Linting for Typescript and SCSS files.
+- `npm run lint`: Linting for Typescript (using [angular-eslint](https://github.com/angular-eslint/angular-eslint)) incl.
+Prettier as an eslint rule.
+This npm task also runs as a pre-commit hook.

-### Prettier

-Prettier is used as a pre-commit hook to format js, json, md, ts files.
-Formatting of html files has been temporarily removed due to inflexibility in context of Angular component markup.

 ## Contributions welcome!